AriFordsham/GHCWiki/commentary/rts/storage/heap-objects.md

 TSOs are ordinary objects that live in the heap, so we can use the existing allocation and garbage collection machinery to manage them.
 This gives us one important benefit: the garbage collector can detect when a blocked thread is unreachable, and hence can never become runnable again.
 When this happens, we can notify the thread by sending it the `BlockedIndefinitely` exception.

-GHC keeps stacks contiguous, there are no "stack chunk" objects.
-This is simpler, but means that when growing a stack we have to copy the old contents to a larger area (see `threadStackOverflow()` in [rts/Schedule.c](/trac/ghc/browser/rts/Schedule.c)[](/trac/ghc/export/HEAD/ghc/rts/Schedule.c)).
-(EZY: I'm pretty sure this is not the case anymore, see [ http://hackage.haskell.org/trac/ghc/blog/stack-chunks](http://hackage.haskell.org/trac/ghc/blog/stack-chunks))
+GHC keeps divides stacks into stack chunks, with logic to handle stack underflow and overflow: [ http://hackage.haskell.org/trac/ghc/blog/stack-chunks](http://hackage.haskell.org/trac/ghc/blog/stack-chunks)

 The TSO structure contains several fields.
 For full details see [includes/rts/storage/TSO.h](/trac/ghc/browser/includes/rts/storage/TSO.h)[](/trac/ghc/export/HEAD/ghc/includes/rts/storage/TSO.h).
 Some of the more important fields are: